Choosing collision shapes

 Since margin is defined in physics-space units, its effects are most noticeable for small shapes.

-When using imprecise shapes, you may compensate for margin by shrinking the shape’s dimensions (for a cone or cylinder shape) or by moving its defining vertices inward (for a simplex or hull shape).
+When using imprecise shapes, you may compensate for margin by shrinking the shape’s dimensions (for a cone shape) or by moving its defining vertices inward (for a simplex or hull shape).

 Another possible workaround would be to scale the physics space so as to make the effects of margin less obvious.